RachitBhargava99/SmartGrader/README.md

         4+  - error message

 ### Variable Finder
-The test case in test_casaes file must have 'VC' before the main test specifications.
+The test case in test_cases file must have 'VC' before the main test specifications.
 Here's the format expected for the test specifications:

         0   - display_name : str